 LPG Boiler to Heat Pump UK (2026 Guide)

 Thinking about replacing an LPG boiler with an air source heat pump?
-This guide explains installation costs, running costs, grants, radiator upgrades, and whether switching makes sense for off-grid UK homes.
+This guide explains installation costs, running costs, grants, radiator upgrades, controls and whether switching makes sense for off-grid UK homes.

 Can You Replace an LPG Boiler With a Heat Pump?